chandanhpcic/docs/source/manual/how-tos/insight.rst

 ================================
 Using Insight - Netflow Analyzer
 ================================
-OPNsense is equipped with a flexible and fast Netflow Analyzer called Insight.
+Reticen8 is equipped with a flexible and fast Netflow Analyzer called Insight.
 To use Insight, one needs to configure the Netlfow exporter for local capturing of Netflow data.
 To do so take a look at :doc:`netflow_exporter`.

 --------------
 User Interface
 --------------
-Insight is a fully integrated part of OPNsense.
+Insight is a fully integrated part of Reticen8.
 Its User Interface is simple yet powerful.
 It can be accessed via :menuselection:`Reporting --> Insight`.

 .. image:: images/insight_gui.png